TamaraAtanasoska/BerlinMumsLearnToCode/README.md

 Link: https://www.womenwhocode.com/berlin
 You can find all kinds of talks and workshops during their meetups.
 Only women are speaking so it's super inspiring!
-It is a friendly atmosphere where you could meet many likeminded women on the same journey as you, and get acquainted with new and exciting things happening in the world of code.
+It is a friendly atmosphere where you could meet many like-minded women on the same journey as you, and get acquainted with new and exciting things happening in the world of code.
 Hack nights are organised regularly where you can dive in into something and ask questions.

 #### Women Techmakers Berlin
 Link: http://wtmberlin.com/
 Same as the meetup above!
-They organised a special "Parents in Tech" meetup a while ago, and I took my littly guy there <3
+They organised a special "Parents in Tech" meetup a while ago, and I took my little guy there <3

 #### Open Tech School
 Link: http://www.opentechschool.org/berlin/